ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### Internet of Things (IoT)
 the internet allows any item that's online-capable to access valuable information.
 This ability for devices to garner and then relay information for data analysis is referred to as IoT.

+IoT hub:
+- a central message hub for *bi-directional* communication between your IoT application and the devices it manages
+- supports multiple messaging patterns:
+    - device-to-cloud telemetry
+    - file upload from devices
+    - and request-reply methods to control your devices from the cloud
+- After an IoT hub receives messages from a device, it can route that message to other Azure services.
+- a cloud-to-device perspective, IoT Hub allows for *command and control*
+    - either manual or automated remote control of connected devices
+    - can instruct the device to open valves, set target temperatures, restart stuck devices, and so on

+IoT Central:
-IoT Central: Fully managed global IoT software as a service (SaaS) solution that makes it easy to connect, monitor, and manage IoT assets at scale.
+- Fully managed global IoT software as a service (SaaS) solution that makes it easy to connect, monitor, and manage IoT assets at scale.
-Azure IoT Hub: Messaging hub that provides secure communications between and monitoring of millions of IoT devices.
+- builds on top of IoT Hub by adding a dashboard to connect, monitor, and manage your IoT devices.
+- UI helps to monitor, aggregate, alert and push notifications and firmware updates.
+- provides starter templates for different business types.
+- use of device templates to construct the dashboards, alerts, and so on.
+Device developers still need to create code to run on the devices, and that code must match the device template specification.

+Azure Sphere (hardware)
+- Azure Sphere micro-controller unit (MCU).  responsible for processing the operating system and signals from attached sensors.
+- customized Linux operating system (OS).  handles communication with the security service and can run the vendor's software
+- Azure Sphere Security Services, also known as AS3

 IoT Edge: Fully managed service that allows data analysis models to be pushed directly onto IoT devices, which allows them to react quickly to state changes without needing to consult cloud-based AI models.

-#### Big data
+#### Big data (and analytics)
-Azure Synapse Analytics: Run analytics at a massive scale by using a cloud-based enterprise data warehouse that takes advantage of massively parallel processing to run complex queries quickly across petabytes of data.
+Azure Synapse Analytics: Fully managed data warehouse with integral security at every level of scale at no extra cost.
+Run analytics at a massive scale by using a cloud-based enterprise data warehouse that takes advantage of massively parallel processing to run complex queries quickly across petabytes of data.
+- query data on your terms by using either serverless or provisioned resources at scale
+- unified experience to ingest, prepare, manage, and serve data for immediate business intelligence and machine learning needs

+- an Azure analytics service that combines data integration, big data analytics and an enterprise data warehouse (EDW)
+- possible to build a data warehouse that can be used for BI and machine learning by integrating data collection, exploration, preparation, and management.
+- significantly reducing the time it takes to develop your project with an integrated experience that supports the development of **end-to-end** analytics solutions
+- cannot be used for a predictive analytics model

 Azure HDInsight: Process massive amounts of data with managed clusters of Hadoop clusters in the cloud.
+- open-source analytics service
+- run open-source frameworks and create cluster as Apache (Spark, Hadoop, Kafa, HBase, Storm), and Machine learning services
+- supports a broad range of scenarios such as ETL, data warehousing, machine learning, and IoT.

 Azure Databricks: Integrate this collaborative Apache Spark-based analytics service with other big data services in Azure.
+- a fast, easy-to-use Apache Spark-based big data analytics service designed for data engineering
+- Python, Scala, R, Java, and SQL
+- data science frameworks and libraries: TensorFlow, PyTorch, and scikit-learn.

+Azure Data Lake Analytics.
+- an on-demand analytics job service that simplifies big data
+- write queries to transform your data and extract valuable insights without taking care of hardwares
+- pay for your job when it's running

 #### AI
+- deep learning, which is modeled on the neural network of the human mind, enabling it to discover, learn, and grow through experience
+- machine learning, a data science technique that uses existing data to train a model, test it, and then apply the model to new data to forecast future behaviors, outcomes, and trends.

 the core of which is machine learning.
 Machine learning is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.
 Using machine learning, computers learn without being explicitly programmed

-Azure Machine Learning Service: Cloud-based environment you can use to develop, train, test, deploy, manage, and track machine learning models.
+**Azure Machine Learning Service**: Cloud-based environment you can use to develop, train, test, deploy, manage, and track machine learning models.
 It can auto-generate a model and auto-tune it for you.
 It will let you start training on your local machine, and then scale out to the cloud.
+- a development platform for coding machine learning
+- to build a predictive analytics model that uses past user behavior data You can:
+- Create a process that defines how to obtain data, how to handle missing or bad data, how to split the data into either a training set or test set, and deliver the data to the training process.
+- Train and evaluate predictive models by using tools and programming languages familiar to data scientists.
+- Create pipelines that define where and when to run the compute-intensive experiments that are required to score the algorithms based on the training and test data.
+- Deploy the best-performing algorithm as an API to an endpoint so it can be consumed in real time by other applications.

 Azure ML Studio: Collaborative visual workspace where you can build, test, and deploy machine learning solutions by using prebuilt machine learning algorithms and data-handling modules.

-A closely related set of products are the cognitive services.
+A closely related set of products are the **Azure Cognitive** services.
 You can use these prebuilt APIs in your applications to solve complex problems:
+- incorporate mechanisms such as image identification into your applications from APIs without any machine learning expertise.
-Vision: Use image-processing algorithms to smartly identify, caption, index, and moderate your pictures and videos.
+- **Vision**: Use image-processing algorithms to smartly identify, caption, index, and moderate your pictures and videos.
-Speech: Convert spoken audio into text, use voice for verification, or add speaker recognition to your app.
+- **Speech**: Convert spoken audio into text, use voice for verification, or add speaker recognition to your app.
+Natural Language processing(**language**): Allow your apps to process natural language with prebuilt scripts, evaluate sentiment, and learn how to recognize what users want.
+- Knowledge mapping (**decision**):
-Knowledge mapping: Map complex information and data to solve tasks such as intelligent recommendations and semantic search.
+    -Map complex information and data to solve tasks such as intelligent recommendations and semantic search.
+    - Add personalized *recommendations* for each user that automatically improve each time they're used, moderate content to monitor and remove offensive or risky content, and detect abnormalities in your time series data.
+    - can use Personalizer to predict their behavior and provide relevant experiences as it identifies usage patterns
+    - less expense and effort than Azure Machine Learning
-Bing Search: Add Bing Search APIs to your apps and harness the ability to comb billions of webpages, images, videos, and news with a single API call.
+- Bing Search: Add Bing Search APIs to your apps and harness the ability to comb billions of webpages, images, videos, and news with a single API call.

-Natural Language processing: Allow your apps to process natural language with prebuilt scripts, evaluate sentiment, and learn how to recognize what users want.
+**Azure Bot Services**.  and Bot Framework are platforms for creating virtual agents that understand and reply to questions just like a human

 #### DevOps
 DevOps brings together people, processes, and technology by automating software delivery to provide continuous value to your users
-Azure DevOps: Use development collaboration tools such as high-performance pipelines, free private Git repositories, configurable Kanban boards, and extensive automated and cloud-based load testing.
+**Azure DevOps**: Use development collaboration tools such as high-performance pipelines, free private Git repositories, configurable Kanban boards, and extensive automated and cloud-based load testing.
 Formerly known as Visual Studio Team Services.
+- Azure Repos
+- Azure Boards
+- Azure Pipelines.
+CI/CD pipeline automation tool
+- Azure Artifacts. a repository for hosting artifacts, such as compiled source code, which can be fed into testing or deployment pipeline steps.
+- Azure Test Plans. is an automated test tool that can be used in a CI/CD pipeline **Github and github actions**
+- less permission granularity than DevOps
-Azure DevTest Labs: Quickly create on-demand Windows and Linux environments to test or demo applications directly from deployment pipelines.
+**Azure DevTest Labs**: Quickly create on-demand Windows and Linux environments to test or demo applications directly from deployment pipelines.
+- provides an automated means of managing the process of building, setting up, and tearing down virtual machines (VMs) that contain builds of your software projects.
+- developers and testers can perform tests across a variety of environments and builds.
+And this capability isn't limited to VMs
+- Anything you can deploy in Azure via an ARM template can be provisioned through DevTest Labs.
+- Provisioning pre-created lab environments with their required configurations and tools already installed is a huge time saver

 ### Azure accounts
 Azure free account includes: